11 min read

-In this week's Whiteboard Walkthrough, MC Srivas, MapR Co-Founder, walks you through the MapR Converged Data Platform that has been in the making for the last 6 years and is now finally complete with MapR Streams (Now called MapR Event Store for Apache Kafka).
+In this week's Whiteboard Walkthrough, MC Srivas, MapR Co-Founder, walks you through the MapR Data Platform that has been in the making for the last 6 years and is now finally complete with MapR Streams (Now called MapR Event Store for Apache Kafka).

 Here's the transcription:

 Hi, I'm M.C.
 Srivas, Co-founder of MapR Technologies.
 I'm really excited to talk to you about our Data Platform.
 Now this is something we've been building for the last six years, ever since we started our company in 2009.
 We've been building this step-by-step, component by component, and now it finally comes together.
 This is a huge announcement that we're making, and I'm very excited to walk you through the details of this Data Platform.